Topic outline

 The aim of selection is to employ fair and transparent procedures to recruit students who have the intellectual capacity and personal attributes to achieve highly during the course, and go on to become competent and caring doctors able to develop and play a full role in whichever health system they work for the remainder of their career.

 Our dedicated admissions team are happy to support you through this process and answer any queries you may have.
-Please contact us if you have any questions on FMHS-admissions@buckingham.ac.uk or telephone +44 (0) 1280 820 227 (option 4).
+Please contact us if you have any questions on FMHS-admissions@buckingham.ac.uk or telephone +44 (0)1280 820229.

 • Selection procedures

 The selection processes operate in three stages.
-The first stage being academic selection and the second stage being a digital Multiple Mini Examinations and the third being an objective structured selection examinations.
+The first stage is Academic Selection and the second stage is a digital Multiple Mini Assessment and the third is an Objective Structured Selection Examination, the Multiple Mini Interview (MMI) .

 Stage One: Academic Selection

-The second stage of selection applies only to those who meet the academic threshold, and is intended to judge personal attributes relating to suitability for practice as a doctor.
-It is a computer-based test, made up of a series of tasks intended to test students’ analysis, interpretation and judgement abilities related to 'Good Medical Practice', published by the UK General Medical Council.
+The second stage of selection applies only to those who meet the academic threshold and is intended to judge personal attributes relating to suitability for practice as a doctor.
+It is a computer-based test, made up of a series of tasks intended to test applicants’ analysis, interpretation and judgement abilities related to 'Good Medical Practice', published by the UK General Medical Council.

-Students who are satisfactory at this point will be offered to proceed to the third and final stage of the MMI application process.
-Exceptionally high performing students may receive an offer at this stage in the process.
+Applicants who are satisfactory at this point will be able to progress to the third and final stage of the MMI application process.
+Exceptionally high performing applicants may receive an offer at this stage in the process.

 Exclusions from Entry